jxpettigrew/jxpettigrew.github.io/about.markdown

 ---

 ## About me
+Attempting to conquer the world of tech, one desperate Google search at a time.
+Focusing on security right now.

 I love puzzles, games, and learning things.
-I wish the world were a little less interesting because I'd probably get a lot more done.
+If the world were a little less interesting, I'd probably get a lot more done.

-Attempting to conquer the world of tech, one desperate Google search at a time.
-Mainly focused on security currently.

-### What I'm doing right now
+### Currently Working on
 - Studying for Security+
-- Building a computer from basic logic gates along to [Nand2Tetris](https://www.nand2tetris.org/)
+- Building a computer from basic logic gates along with [Nand2Tetris](https://www.nand2tetris.org/)
 - Working through [THM's SOC Level 1 path](https://tryhackme.com/r/path/outline/soclevel1)
 - Brushing up on Linux at [OvertheWire Wargames](https://overthewire.org/wargames/)

 ## About the blog
 I'm starting this blog mostly because I want a deeper understanding of computers and networks, how to hack them and how to defend them.
 If anything I write here ends up helping anyone else, I'll consider it a happy bonus.